Rise and Shine Before You Dine — Here's How You Should Clean Your Silverware Before Guests Arrive

 She continues: "Regularly cleaning and maintaining silverware not only enhances its appearance but also ensures its longevity.
 With simple DIY methods and proper care, you can keep your silverware sparkling for years to come."

 What not to do when cleaning silverware?
 First and foremost: if you want it to continue to gleam and not tarnish, do not dishwash it.
-If you want to avoid scratching silverware, do not use anything abrasive on it, whether cleaning solutions or cloths; also don't chuck it into a stainless steel sink with other similarly tough metals — whether the sink itself (which should be lined with a dishcloth) or cups or utensils.
-And don't let it drip dry to avoid watermarks.
+If you want to avoid scratching silverware, do not use anything abrasive on it, whether it's harsh cleaning solutions or cloths; also don't chuck your cutlery into a stainless steel sink with other similarly tough metals that could dent one another.
+And lastly don't let your silverware drip dry to avoid watermarks.

 Be The First To Know